End-of-Life Planning: How to Prepare Wills, Trusts, and Advance Directives

 Facing the future, especially one that involves difficult decisions about health and legacy, can be overwhelming.
 But end-of-life planning is one of the most compassionate gifts you can give your loved ones.
 It ensures that your last wishes are known, your assets are protected, and your family is spared from making impossible decisions during emotional times.

 Unfortunately, confusion, procrastination, and perceived costs often prevent people from completing the process.
-That’s why we’re breaking it down here into manageable steps.
-This guide will walk you through the essential documents and available tools and offer some tips to help you start confidently.
+That's why we're breaking it down here into manageable steps.
+This guide will walk you through the essential documents, available tools, and tips to help you start confidently.

 Key End-of-Life Documents to Prepare